paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 ####5.1.4.
 Single Factor OTP Device

-A single factor OTP device is a hardware device that supports the spontaneous generation of one-time passwords.
+A single factor OTP device is a hardware device that supports the time-based generation of one-time passwords.
+This includes software-based OTP generators installed on devices such as mobile phones.
 This device has an embedded secret that is used as the seed for generation of one-time passwords and does not require activation through a second factor.
 Authentication is accomplished by using the authenticator output (i.e., the one-time password) in an authentication protocol, thereby proving possession and control of the device.
 A one-time password device may, for example, display 6 characters at a time.

 Single factor OTP devices are similar to look-up secret authenticators with the exception that the secrets are cryptographically generated by the authenticator and verifier and compared by the verifier.
 The secret is computed based on a nonce that may be time-based or from a counter on the authenticator and verifier.